 – encourage pupils to acquire knowledge and skills relevant to adult life and employment in a rapidly changing world.

-The department has four teaching rooms each equipped with a computer, Smartboard and Visualiser.
-There is also a Religious Education ICT suite which houses three computers and a bank of laptops that may used by the pupils for research and extended learning.
+The department has four teaching rooms each equipped with a computer and interactive whiteboards.
+There is also a bank of laptops that are useful and necessary for research projects and extended learning.

 The Religious Education department offers a range of enrichment opportunities for students.